frckbrice/unrichunpauvre-rest-api/README.md

 ## Support

 unricheunpauvre is a private initiative.
+It could be supported to help it grow in the purpose to help the majority of people in the need.

 ## Stay in touch